Ramotion/fluid-slider/README.md

 view.addSubview(slider)
 ```

-Take a look at `Example` project for integration example.
+Take a look at the `Example` project for an integration example.

-Since `Slider` is a subclass of `UIControl` class it inherits target-action mechanics and It's possible to listen for user-triggered value changes:
+Since `Slider` is a subclass of `UIControl`, it inherits target-action mechanics and it's possible to listen for user-triggered value changes:
 ```swift
 slider.addTarget(self, action: #selector(sliderValueChanged), for: .valueChanged)
 ```
 ### Tracking Behavior

-There are a couple of callbacks which allow you to listent to tracking events of the Slider:
+There are a couple of callbacks which allow you to listen to the slider's tracking events:
 ```swift
     var didBeginTracking: ((Slider) -> ())?
     var didEndTracking: ((Slider) -> ())?